 After that, I worked at co-ordinating Internet Advocacy at the Committee to Protect Journalists.
 If you're in trouble for committing acts of journalism, let CPJ know: they may be able to help.
 They're a damn sight more effective than most committees, let me tell you that.

-After my brief foray in the world of defending journalists, I rejoined EFF in 2013 as their International Director.
+After my brief foray in the world of defending journalists, I rejoined EFF in 2013 as their International Director, and then Director of Strategy.

-Aaaanyhoo: a few years ago, I coined the term "life hacks", which has gone on to become an entire industry of hints and tips that I am, by my congenital laziness, unable to use or benefit from.
+What else?
+A few decades ago, I coined the term "life hacks", which has gone on to become an entire industry of hints and tips that I am, by my congenital laziness, unable to use or benefit from.
 It is some sort of karmic punishment.

 You can always mail me at email@example.com.
 If I don't reply - mail me again.
 I don't mind being reminded.
 The longer it takes me to write a reply, the more important the original e-mail seems to be.